homebysix/auto-update-magic/README.md

 ### Use at your own risk

 This method is on the bleeding edge, and you can bet that there are a few bugs that need squashing.
 In addition, you may find that not everything works as described in your specific environment.
+Test thoroughly on a sample Mac before deploying to everybody in your company.

 If you open an [issue](https://github.com/homebysix/auto-update-magic/issues) on this GitHub repo, I'll do my best to help you troubleshoot.
+But I take no responsibility for any harm caused by over-automation.

 ### Run AutoPkgr on a Mac with access to all DPs

 It's a good idea to run AutoPkgr from a Mac that has network access to all distribution points.
 If no such Mac exists, you can omit non-accessible DPs by clicking Cancel when AutoPkgr prompts you for a specific DP's password.
 That DP will be skipped (which means you'll need to use Casper Admin to replicate it manually, or set up a system like rsync to replicate it automatically).

-### Don't forget to bring the parents along
+### Don't forget to bring your parents

 When you add a `.jss` recipe, be sure that you also add the AutoPkg repository of its parent recipe, if a parent recipe exists.
 AutoPkgr doesn't do this automatically.